 Your college admissions interview is a great chance for you to get the inside scoop about a university from somebody who knows first-hand.
 Take advantage of this valuable opportunity and prepare accordingly.
-The following five suggestions are examples of questions that could both make a good impression on the interviewer and aid you in learning more about the school.
+The following five suggestions are examples of questions that could both make a good impression on the college admissions interviewer and aid you in learning more about the school: 1) questions that you can only ask during a live interview, 2) questions that help you find out what makes this college unique, 3) questions that show the interviewer you've done your research about the college, 4) questions that reveal the special academic and extracurricular programs the university offers, and 5) questions that help you understand if your personality and interests would be a good fit at this college.

 1. What should I know about this college that I cannot learn elsewhere?